DatCanCode/budgie-hotcornner-brightness-scroller/README.md

 ## Features

 - Changes screen brightness by scrolling mouse wheel.
+- Changes volume by scrolling mouse wheel.
 - Auto-closes when mouse leaves a corner.
-- Uses `xdotool` to send brightness function keys.
+- Uses `xdotool` to send function keys.

 ## Install

 - I'm not a professional linux developer.
 I made this and it works on my Ubuntu Budgie 18.04 Bionic.
 - Download or clone this repository.
+- Find your mouse event file by running:
+-     sudo cat /proc/bus/input/devices
+- Change `mouseEvent` to your path of mouse event.
 - Add this script path to [Budgie HotCornersII](https://github.com/UbuntuBudgie/budgie-extras/tree/master/budgie-hotcorners)